khalilou88/jnxplus/docs/io.github.jnxplus/plugin.md

 # io.github.jnxplus

 This repository contains Gradle plugin for managing gradle projects inside a nx workspace.
-Plugin registers task ProjectDependencyTask that generate project dependencies in a json file.
+Plugin registers task `projectDependencyTask` that generate project dependencies in a json file.

 ## Installation